2018 Mini Hardtop Four-Door

-A brand new BMW-developed platform crafted with high-strength steel helps the third-gen Hardtop shed a considerable amount of weight.
+A BMW-developed platform crafted with high-strength steel helps the third-gen Hardtop shed a considerable amount of weight.
 In addition to increasing agility, the lower weight improves the Hardtop's acceleration and fuel economy.

 The Cooper and the Cooper S look similar when viewed from the outside but the latter adopts a sportier appearance thanks to more aggressive bumpers on both ends and a mesh radiator grille.
 Both models stretch a little over six inches longer than their respective two-door counterpart.